 What is Behavioral Segmentation?

-This method of market segmentation delves into the how and why of consumer purchases.
+Behavioral segmentation delves into the how and why of consumer purchases.
 For instance, how consumers choose to spend their money and when.
-Its focus is on their shopping behavior and answers questions such as:
+The goal of this kind of segmentation is to understand the shopping patterns of the target audience and answer key questions such as:

 - How do they arrive at a purchasing decision?